 The Ecodesign and Energy Label regulations for space heaters and combination heaters were published in 2013.
 Their review started in 2018.
+The Consultation Forum for these products took place in September 2021.
 The rescaling of the Energy label for these products has been announced for August 2026.
 The products benefit from more time to rescale: they have received a derogation from the Energy Label Framework Regulation because they are slow to move to renewable technologies.
-The last possible date for the rescale is August 2030.
+They have until August 2030 to rescale.
+However a sooner rescale is preferred by the Commission.

 The scope of the Ecodesign and Energy Labelling Regulations on space and combination heaters is different.
 While the Ecodesign Regulation covers products with a rated output up to 400 kW, the Energy Labelling Regulation covers products with a rated output up to 70 kW.
 In both regulations, heaters designed for using gaseous or liquid fuels from biomass are excluded.
 Heaters using solid fuels are also excluded; these are covered by the Ecodesign and Energy Labelling Regulations with regard to solid fuel boilers (see corresponding criteria paper).

-The space heaters covered by the Ecodesigna and Energy Label regulations for space heaters and combination heaters can be classified as follows:
+The space heaters covered by the Ecodesign and Energy Label regulations for space heaters and combination heaters can be classified as follows: